Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 The Advantages and Disadvantages of Sole Sourcing

-Like almost all basics and terms in procurement, sole sourcing also has its advantages and disadvantages.
-Let’s first start with the advantages.
+Like almost all concepts in procurement, sole sourcing also has its advantages and disadvantages.
+Let’s look at the table indicated below:

-You may be satisfied with your current margins and suppliers who drop the unit price by 1-2% each year.
-However, as our global economy continues to face disruptions, new suppliers are popping up to take innovative approaches to produce the products you sell.
-If you stick with the same suppliers for decades, how do you know there aren’t alternative suppliers making the same quality product faster and at lower costs?
+As our global economy continues to face disruptions, new suppliers are popping up to take innovative approaches to produce the products you sell.
+Continuing with the same suppliers for decades will let you lose out on other alternative suppliers who make the same quality product faster and at a lower cost.

 Transparent annual cost/benefit analysis is the best way to optimize single-sourcing post-pandemic.
 Whether your business has been purchasing from the same vendor for one year or 100 years, at the end of each buying season, it is critical to conduct two types of evaluations: